codemotozu/gravity_simulation_documented/README.md

 ### 🙏 Credits

-This project is a fork of an existing gravity simulation.
-All credit for the original implementation, architecture, and physics calculations goes to the original author(s).
+This project is a fork of **@kavan010**'s gravity simulation repository: [https://github.com/kavan010/gravity_sim](https://github.com/kavan010/gravity_sim)

+All credit for the original implementation, architecture, physics calculations, and core functionality goes to **@kavan010**.
+This fork includes enhanced documentation and VS Code development environment setup.

+### 🔄 Fork Enhancements

+This fork adds the following enhancements to the original project:
+- **Comprehensive documentation**: Bilingual (English/German) code comments throughout the codebase
+- **VS Code integration**: Complete development environment setup with IntelliSense, debugging, and build tasks
+- **Professional README**: Detailed installation guide, controls documentation, and project structure
+- **Development workflow**: Pre-configured build and debug settings for immediate development

+The core simulation, physics, and rendering remain unchanged from @kavan010's excellent original work.

 ---